ghostofcoolidge/probability_compound_events_calculator/README.md

 Major upgrades will include a GUI and an explanation system of each input the user will put in.
 This is intended to be a layman's probability calculator.

-Current trial limit for Dependent events is set to 20; this is due to the integer limit in C++.
-Plan to switch the factorials (currently long long ints) into arrayNums, similar to the independent event functions.
+Current trial limit for dependent events is set to 20; this is due to the integer limit in C++.
+Plan to switch the factorials (currently long long ints) into arrayNums, similar to what was done for independent event functions.
 This will allow escaping the int limit.
 Other smaller optimizations planned.